 Erectile Dysfunction (ED) is another name for impotence and refers to the inability to maintain an erection that is firm enough or lasts long enough to engage in sexual intercourse.
 ED is common in men, with over 100 million living with the difficulty.
+In fact, 50% of men over the age of 40 have ED.
 ED is easily treatable and there are several options to choose from.

 ED is typically caused by a physical problem:

 - Diabetes – this disease can damage the nerves or blood vessels that control the blood flow to the penis